PnX-SI/GeoNature/docs/development.rst

 In GeoNature V2, the whole database is still done with PostgreSQL/PostGIS but it has also been rebuilt.

-It is based on MNHN SINPN standard Occurrences de Taxons.
+It is based on MNHN SINP standard Occurrences de Taxons.
 Details at https://github.com/PnX-SI/GeoNature/issues/183.

 The database has also been translated into English and supports multilingual values.